Cellular automaton for spinor gravity in four dimensions: Introduction

+Configurations of bits or Ising spins are equivalent to the states of a multi-fermion system in the occupation number basis.
+The fermionic occupation numbers $n_\alpha(\vec x)=(1,0)$ for a fermion of type $\alpha$ situated at the position $\vec x$ define a basis for the quantum states of the multi-fermion system.
+In the occupation number basis the general wave function at time $t$ has components $\vp_\tau(t)$, with $\tau=\{n_\alpha(\vec x)\}$ denoting the possible configurations of occupation numbers.
+This is precisely the wave function of a probabilistic cellular automaton.
+For a large total number $M$ of occupation numbers $\gamma=(\vec x,\alpha)$ the number of configurations $\tau$ is huge, $N=2^M$.
+This underlines that only a probabilistic description is meaningful.
+As long as $M$ remains finite the space of functions $\vp(t)$ is a finite-dimensional complex vector space restricted to normalized vectors $\sum_\tau\vp_t^*(t)\vp_\tau(t)=1$.
+A continuum limit for $M\to\infty$ is possible for smooth enough wave functions belonging to a Hilbert space.
+Probabilistic cellular automata are fermionic quantum field theories.

-Some particular fermionic quantum field theories are equivalent to probabilistic cellular automata~\cite{CWPCA,CWNEW,FPCA}.
+In the other direction it has been established that some particular discrete fermionic quantum field theories are equivalent to probabilistic cellular automata~\cite{CWPCA,CWNEW,FPCA}.
 This holds in the sense that all observables have the same expectation value, including all correlations, in both pictures.
 The evolution of appropriate wave functions is identical as well.
 The basic idea is simple.
-It is based on a real step evolution operator $\widehat{S}(t)$ with a unique jump property.
-This means that for each discrete time step every configuration of occupation numbers evolves to a simple definite new configuration.
+The equivalence is demonstrated by computing the step evolution operator for a suitable discretized fermionic quantum field theory.
+It is sufficient to show that in a real discrete formulation the step evolution operator $\widehat{S}(t)$ is a unique jump matrix.
+This means that for each discrete time step every configuration of occupation numbers evolves to a single definite new configuration.

+For computing the automaton associated to a fermionic quantum field theory we reverse the construction above.
 Consider a fermion system with Hamiltonian $H$ in the occupation number basis.
-For discrete time steps from $t$ to $\te$ the unitary evolution operator is given by $U(t)=\exp[-i\eps H(t)]$, where we assume for simplicity that $H$ is constant in the interval $[t,\te]$.
+For discrete time steps from $t$ to $\te$ the unitary evolution operator is given by $U(t)=\exp[-i\eps H(t)]$, where we assume that $H$ is constant in the interval $[t,\te]$.
 The evolution of the complex wave function $\vp(t)$ can always be written in a real formulation as

 with subscripts $R$, $I$ indicating the real and imaginary parts and $\widehat{S}$ the real step evolution operator.
 We actually will work here with Majorana fermions and discretized time.
 In this case the wave function is real from the beginning and the evolution operator~$\Shat$ is an orthogonal matrix.
-By introducing an appropriate complex structure (inverting eq.~\eqref{I1}) Majorana fermions are equivalent to Weyl fermions in a complex setting~\cite{CWMW1,CWMW2}.
+(By introducing an appropriate complex structure (inverting eq.~\eqref{I1}) Majorana fermions in four dimensions are equivalent to Weyl fermions in a complex setting~\cite{CWMW1,CWMW2}.)